PayMeService/payme-jsapi/Readme.md

 #### Field Creation Options
-`.create(field, options)` method accepts an optional second argument `options` which is helpful in case you want customize the field created with it.
+`.create(field, options)` method accepts an optional second argument `options` which is helpful in case you want to customize the field created with it.
 ```
 var cardNumberFieldOptions = {
     placeholder: 'Enter your Credit Card Number',